-In a future mind-controlling game, death row convicts are forced to battle in a 'doom'-type environment.
-Convict Kable, controlled by Simon, a skilled teenage gamer, must survive 30 sessions in order to be set free.
+In a future mind-controlling game, death row convicts are forced to battle in a 'Doom'-type environment.
+Convict Kable, controlled by Simon, a skilled teenage gamer, must survive thirty sessions in order to be set free.
 Or won't he?

 See more »

 368 of 474 people found this review helpful.

 Was this review helpful to you?